zyzshishui/verl/docs/advance/checkpoint.rst

     Because it utilizes sharded load way to minimize the loading checkpoint overhead.
     Every rank loads its own data from ``state_dict`` which can be accessed by all of them.
     While there is also no need to broadcast among DP ranks, since the saved state_dict is only produced by DP rank 0.

+    For users who can only place the huggingface model on one device, we keep the original costly implementation in ``[model]_loader_deprecated``.
+In this implementation, rank 0 broadcast all weights to each tp and pp rank, and then dp rank 0 broadcast to all dp ranks.
+There may be at risks of OOM.